Skip to main content

 Is Kuruma Zushi good for a special occasion?

-• Yes, with a caveat on format: this works leading for two people or a very small group who share the same level of interest in serious sushi.
+• Yes, with a caveat on format: this works well for two people or a very small group who share the same level of interest in serious sushi.
 It is not a venue for mixed groups where some guests want a buzzy atmosphere or a broad menu.
 For a focused, high-quality occasion dinner with someone who takes Japanese cuisine seriously, it is a strong choice.
 For a larger celebration, consider a private dining room elsewhere.

 What are alternatives to Kuruma Zushi in New York City?